utsavb7420/CSC690_placefinder/README.md

 # Fall2020
 # Name: Mohammedrehan_917542137

+Three of us created a map application "PlaceFinder."
+It is an app where users can search places by category.
+The users GPS location is used to find the near by locations and google map is used for routing and show the google rating of that destination.

 # Mohammedrehan: I created storyboard and home page for the app.
 The home page allows user to search places by categories.
 When developing this, I have used StackViews, Buttons, ImageViews.

 # Name: Salah Ali_917542319